-1. We have audited the accompanying financial statements of THE
+1. We have audited the accompanying financial statements of The

 Management''s Responsibility for the Financial Statements

-financial statements that give true and fair view of the financial
+to preparation of these financial statements that give a true and fair

-free from material misstatement, whether due to fraud or error.
+to fraud or error.

 3. Our responsibility is to express an opinion on these financial

 statements based on our audit.
-We conducted our audit in accordance

-ethical requirements and plan and perform the audit to obtain
+that we comply with ethical requirements and plan and perform the audit

-from material misstatement.
+are free from material misstatement.

 6. An audit involves performing procedures to obtain audit evidence

 about the amounts and disclosures in the financial statements.
 The

-procedures selected depend on the auditor''s judgment, including the
+procedures selected depend on the auditor''s judgement, including the

 assessment of the risks of material misstatement of the financial